Seeking prevention or homeless assistance? Contact the Community Connect homeless response system. More information is available online or contact:

 Safe Place for Youth - (503) 542-2389

-Safe Place serves youth in Washington County, up to age 19, who are in need of a place to stay and help from our trained staff.
-Youth may be experiencing homelessness or at risk of becoming homeless because of instability in their own homes.
+Safe Place serves youth age 12 to 20 years experiencing homelessness or at risk of becoming homeless because of instability in their own homes.
 Safe Place also serves youth who need to spend a period of time away from their home and family to address behavioral issues with the help of our specialized staff.

 211 Info - 2-1-1 or (503) 222-5555

 211 Info is an Information and Referral services that connects people in Oregon and Southwest Washington with community resources.

 Metro provides resources in partnership with local governments and law enforcement agencies to cleanup and investigate dumped garbage on public properties across the Metro region.
 These programs include the Regional Illegal Dumping (RID) program and a new Trash Bag Collection pilot project working with homeless campers.
 To report an illegal dump site call 503-234-3000.